aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/missing-features-in-openxml/_index.md

----
+﻿---
 title: Aspose.Words Features Missing in Open XML SDK
-description: "Aspose.Words for .NET allows to perform some operations with documents faster and more conveniently than Open XML SDK.
+description: "Aspose.Words for .NET enables to perform some operations with documents faster and more conveniently than Open XML SDK.
 In addition, there are operations that are not supported by OpenXML."
 type: docs
 weight: 60
 url: /net/missing-features-in-openxml/